MicrosoftDocs/minecraft-creator/creator/Reference/Content/BiomeReference/Examples/BiomeOverview.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Biome Documentation - Overview
+title: Biome JSON and Overview
 description: "A reference document discussing biomes" ms.service: minecraft-bedrock-edition
 ---

-# Biome Documentation - Overview
+# Biome JSON and Overview

 Biomes describe how a local patch of the world should look and behave.
 By writing custom biome data you could: